• About

 Reduce Unnecessary Car Weight

-Here is one final tip: If you can avoid it, don’t drive around town with your car loaded with unneeded items like heavy tool boxes — the extra weight reduces your gas mileage.
+Here is one final way to avoid costly car repairs: If you can avoid it, don’t drive around town with your car loaded with unneeded items like heavy tool boxes.
+The extra weight reduces your gas mileage.
 Take those items and put them in your garage or basement until you need them.
-Although I don’t recommend you do this, when driving locally I even leave my spare tire at home — that’s because my Chevy Trailblazer has a full-sized spare tire that probably weighs upwards of 50 pounds.
+Although I don’t recommend you do this, when driving locally I even leave my spare tire at home.
+That’s because my Chevy Trailblazer has a full-sized spare tire that probably weighs upwards of 50 pounds.

 Did You Know?
-A common rule of thumb is that you can increase your gas mileage by two percent for every 50 pounds of excess weight removed from your car.
+A rule of thumb is that gas mileage increases by 2% for every 50 pounds removed from your car.

 Even if you buy used cars, they’re still expensive to operate.
-By faithfully following these simple tips you will minimize your operating costs by helping to keep your car running as efficiently as possible.
-More importantly, these tips will reduce your long-term maintenance costs by prolonging the life of some of your car’s most expensive parts.
+By faithfully following these tips you’ll minimize your operating costs by keeping your car running as efficiently as possible.
+They’ll also reduce long-term maintenance costs by prolonging the life of your car’s most expensive parts.

 Photo Credit: phillip.bitnar